Composite Higgs models: History

 The more recent work on the holographic realization of CHM, which is based on the AdS/QCD correspondence, provided an explicit realization of the strongly coupled sector of CHM and the computation of meson masses, decay constants and the top-partner mass.

-CHM models
+Examples

 CHM can be characterized by the mass (m) of the lightest new particles and their coupling (g).
 The latter is expected to be larger than the SM couplings for consistency.
 Various realizations of CHM exist that differ for the mechanism that generates the Higgs doublet.
 Broadly they can be divided in two categories: